Super Bowl Ads 2018: The Best, The Weirdest And The Most Complicated

 Worst Use Of A Civil Rights Giant: Ram Trucks

 It's never a good move to make a civil rights leader look like he's shilling for trucks from beyond the grave.
 Unfortunately, nobody told that to Ram Trucks, which took audio from a speech Martin Luther King Jr. gave 50 years ago and used it for an ad.
-The images in the ad aren't so bad — though I wonder what a man who championed nonviolent protest would think of the footage of soldiers marching in one scene.
+The images in the ad aren't so bad, though I wonder what a man who championed nonviolent protest would think of the footage of soldiers marching in one scene.
 But the idea that a speech from one of history's greatest activists would be used to prop up the image of a pickup truck drew lots of backlash online.
-And it probably didn't promote the good will that the company intended.
+And it probably didn't promote the goodwill that the company intended.

 Weirdest, Almost-Cool Use Of A Celebrity, Part I: Danny DeVito For M&M's

-DeVito has always looked like a human version of those animated M&M's, so I suppose it was just a matter of time before the candy company put him in an ad.
+Danny DeVito has always looked like a human version of those animated M&M's, so I suppose it was just a matter of time before the candy company put him in an ad.
 But once DeVito pops up — after the animated red M&M uses a lucky penny to wish he was human — the ad doesn't know what to do with him.
 There's the obvious gag where the actor asks people, "Do you want to eat me?"
 Then he gets hit by a passing truck.
 It takes the already weird notion of making characters out of pieces of candy and blows it up into a bizarre display.

 Weirdest, Almost-Cool Use Of A Celebrity, Part II: Tiffany Haddish For Groupon

-Haddish landed her spokesperson gig after telling a side-splitting story on Jimmy Kimmel Live! about taking Will Smith and Jada Pinkett Smith on a swamp tour using Groupon.
+Tiffany Haddish landed her spokesperson gig after telling a side-splitting story on Jimmy Kimmel Live! about taking Will Smith and Jada Pinkett Smith on a swamp tour using Groupon.
 So how does the company feature her in its ad?
-By having her introduce a sketch where a guy get hits in the naughty bits by a football.
+By having her introduce a sketch where a guy gets hit in the naughty bits by a football.
 I'm sorry, but that's not how you feature a red-hot, up-and-coming star who called herself one of the biggest Groupon fans on the planet.

 Best Reference To A Bathroom Break: Febreze's "The Only Man Whose Bleep Don't Stink"